Xtra-Computing/On-the-fly-data-shuffling-for-OpenCL-based-FPGAs/README.md

 # On-the-fly-data-shuffling-for-OpenCL-based-FPGAs

 ## Prerequisites
-* gcc4.8 or above
+* The gcc4.8 or above
-* The OpenCL SDK 16.0.2 for FPGA from Intel
+* The Altera OpenCL SDK 16.0.2 for FPGA
 * The De5net board

 ## Run the code